Nikki Van Hightower Papers, 1967-1997 | University of Houston Libraries

 The papers representing Van Hightower's work at KTRH reveal the extremes of opposition and support which could be engendered by the kind of direct approach to controversial social issues which Van Hightower took in the 1970s.

 Also notable are the speeches and clippings.
 The speeches constitute a substantial portion of the collection, revealing the range of subjects oh which Van Hightower spoke, and the extent of her community involvement.
 The clippings provide a valuable insight into media treatment of feminism during the 1970s and 1980s.

 The Houston Area Women's Center series is the smallest in the collection.
-Van Hightower's work as Executive Director for the Center is more fully documented in the Houston Area Women's Center collection, also housed in the Women's Archive and Research Center.
+Van Hightower's work as Executive Director for the Center is more fully documented in the Houston Area Women's Center collection, also housed in the Carey C. Shuart Women's Research Collection.